-- 4.7.1.
+4.7.1.
 On grounds of prudence, the compensation cap can always be ignored.
-Please refer to paragraphs 3.4 and 3.5 for further details. - 4.7.2.
-For non-pensioners under normal pension age, the compensation cap applicable at the scheme's normal pension age should be applied as at the valuation date.
-The compensation cap is assumed to increase at the same rate as deferred compensation increases i.e. the lesser of 5% per annum and the increase in the
+Please refer to paragraphs 3.3 and 3.4 for further details.

-- Retail Prices Index.
-Please note that this is different from the rate of increase assumed for a section 143 valuation and in practice the compensation cap would only be applied when a member's compensation came into payment. - 4.7.3.
-For a member in receipt of a normal health early retirement pension who is under their normal pension age, the cap should be applied for the appropriate age of the member as at the valuation date. - 4.7.4.
-For pensioners below normal pension age, the actuary does not need to consider previously taken cash lump sums.
-This is in contrast with a section 143 valuation where the actuary would need to consider such lump sums. - 4.7.5.
+- 4.7.2.
+For non-pensioners under normal pension age, the compensation cap applicable at normal pension age and in force at the effective date of the valuation should be applied as at the valuation date.
+Where a member has more than one normal pension age applicable to different parts of their benefit, the compensation cap applicable at the latest normal pension age should be used.
+This cap should be applied on a pro-rata basis across the different parts of benefit for which the relevant normal pension age has not been reached, based on the amount of benefit at the valuation date. - 4.7.3.
+The compensation cap is assumed to increase at the same rate as deferred compensation increases i.e. the lesser of 5% per annum and the increase in the Retail Prices Index.
+Please note that this is different from the rate of increase assumed for a section 143 valuation and in practice the compensation cap would only be applied when a member's compensation came into payment. - 4.7.4.
+For a member in receipt of a normal health early retirement pension who is under their normal pension age, the cap should be applied for the appropriate age of the member as at the valuation date. - 4.7.5.
+For pensioners below normal pension age the actuary does not need to consider previously taken cash lump sums.
+This is in contrast with a section 143 valuation where the actuary would need to consider such lump sums. - 4.7.6.
 In schemes where cash lump sum benefits based on service and salary accrue separately alongside pension benefits, the cash benefits for non-pensioners below normal pension age should be incorporated into the comparison of benefit levels with the compensation cap.
 This should be undertaken by converting the lump sum into an equivalent pension using the factors required to calculate the annualised value of a lump sum available from the Pension Protection Fund's website.